-However, mastering the art of the Defense Matrix can take a lot of trial and error as well as practice, so Overwatch YouTuber Kappachino decided to make a video that explains what to do and what not to do with the ultimate.
+However, mastering the art of the Defense Matrix can take a lot of trial and error as well as practice, so Overwatch YouTuber Kappachino decided to make a video that explains what to do and what not to do with the ability.

 One of Kappachino’s first tips is to save Matrix for fatal burst damage, instead of using it to absorb random “chip” damage that doesn’t have a chance of killing teammates.

 Instead, D.Va players should save their Defense Matrix for full on team fights, since it will be much more valuable there absorbing damage than in a 1v1 situation.

 Due to recent nerfs that increased Defense Matrix’s cooldown from one second to two, conserving charge for the ability is more important than ever.

 Kappachino provides a great rule of thumb in the video: for every one second of Defense Matrix use, players need to allow for four seconds of cooldown and recharge time.

 One other tip is to remember that Defense Matrix doesn’t have to be used only to defend D.Va, but can be used to cover teammates, such as peeling for healers in the backline.

 “Peeling,” as some Overwatch players may know, is the process of protecting your vulnerable teammates by removing threats, like a Tracer or Genji wreaking havoc in your backline.